See your own map in the Gallery of the various redoubts and batteries that have been on the island.

 In 1945, a 2-cannon battery of the 10.5cm K33 type was installed on Odderøya in the former Middle Battery.
 The measuring station and command post were in the former main battery's command post.

-In the early 1950s, the cannon was replaced with x-German 10.5cm SKC/32 and in 1961 the 3rd cannon was mounted in Eastern Battery.
+In the early 1950s, the gun was replaced with the German 10.5cm SKC/32 and in 1961 the third gun was installed in the Eastern Battery.

 The battery's task was to protect the minefield that was to be laid between Grønningen and Oksøy lighthouse in the event of an armed conflict.
 The battery was also supposed to be able to provide artillery support to the neighboring forts Randøya and Krossodden (on Flekkerøya).
 The cannon had a rate of fire of approx. 17 shots per minute and the firing range was 15,000 metres.
 From 1985, old ammunition was replaced with modern ammunition that was more effective against vessels than the old x-German ammunition.
 The battery was closed in 1994.